jbilander/AmigaPSU_Enclosure_for_XP_Power_ECM60UT31/README.md

 ***

 With everything in place now plug in the Power cord and turn the power switch on.
-Now, verify the square connector is correctly connected.
+Now, verify the square connector is correctly connected, and also check for continuity for the shielding.

 <a href="images/AmigaPSU_Enclosure_for_XP_Power_ECM60UT31_pic44.jpg">
 <img src="images/AmigaPSU_Enclosure_for_XP_Power_ECM60UT31_pic44.jpg" width="210" height="160">